dallonf/causelang/README.md

 ## What's up next?

-Prototyping the static type checker.
-Things got a little out of hand in the original prototype that compiled to JavaScript, so I'm starting over, and it probably won't have a runtime again for a little while.
+Prototyping an embeddable runtime in the Rust version.
+Probably will focus on WebAssembly as a host target for now, but I'd also love to get it into Godot or Unity!

 You can look at the `future-examples` directory for some ideas about where I think the language could go.
 It's mostly just sketches at this point, but I look to these - especially the Cheat game - as goals for the language to support in the future.